workflow automation vs Make Automation (formerly Integromat): Detailed 2024 Comparison

 Make:

 * Make has built-in AI modules offering text generation, sentiment analysis, and other AI-powered automation capabilities.
-These features streamline the integration of AI functionalities within automated workflows.
+These features the integration of AI functionalities within automated workflows.

 * Also allows integrations with various AI tools via API calls.